Traverse City, USA - Cherry Capital of the World

 Sleeping Bear Dunes

 Brys Estate is also home to the Secret Garden, a 12-acre garden surrounded with lavender and other plants.
-Make sure to stop by the little shop where handmade lavender products are available for purchase.
-Photos and videos below:
+Make sure to stop by the gift shop where handmade lavender products are available for purchase.
+Photo slideshow and video below:

-A great place to check out if you’re into old school arcade games, pinball, and pool.
+A great place to check out if you’re into old school arcade games, pinball, and pool - interesting artwork on the walls as well.
 It has a wide selection of beers, ciders, seltzers, and wine.
 It features a spacious patio where you can hang out and play bags.
-Photos below:

 Located in the heart of Traverse City’s downtown district, the Green House Cafe is a stylish diner offering classic breakfast and lunch.
 You have a choice of sitting inside or outside depending on available seating.
 If you are looking for an inexpensive breakfast place, this is the place to go.
 Photo and video below:

-Located on the shores of Bowers Harbor, the Boathouse takes full advantage of its delightful view of the docks and bay with wide-open windows and a summer deck.
+The Boathouse takes full advantage of its delightful view of the docks and bay with wide-open windows and a summer deck.
 It’s considered an upscale restaurant with mostly seafood on its menu.
 For starters, try the Spanish octopus, cooked to perfection.
 One of the entrees I tried was the Lake Superior whitefish, served with lemon caper sauce over basmati rice and green beans, prepared at its finest.
 For dessert, I had the brownie topped with its local cherry ice cream.
-Overall, it was one of the best dining experiences we've had.
+Overall, it was one of the best dining experiences we had in TC.

 Photos and videos below: